OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 This means that the chances for the attacker gaining a chance at validating are reduced in a Proof of Stake algorithm since the have less coin to stake.
 Please see :ref:`cryptohacking <Hacking Strategies> <Cryptohacking>` for more information related to crypto hacking.

+[It is not clear from this description how the attack is stopped and reversed.
+It looks like validators can see the fork, and recognize the duplicate transactions.
+But, then what?
+Why does that change anything?
+Again, a slideshow would help here.]

 Energy Concerns